-- Help your child cut simple flower shapes, about 2" to 3" wide, out of the tissue paper.
+- Help your child cut simple flower shapes, about 2 to 3 inches wide, out of the tissue paper.
 You'll need a lot, but this should go quickly because the shapes don't have to be exact or intricate.

 - Ask your child to make piles of the tissue flowers.
 Encourage her to do it as she pleases, and let her mix colors if she wants.

-- Take the piles and sqeeze the bottom in the center to create the illusion of flower petals.
+- Take the piles and squeeze the bottom in the center to create the illusion of flower petals.
 You also might want to slightly crumple the paper.

 - Then take a skewer and poke a hole in the bottom of each flower.